MicrosoftDocs/entra-docs/docs/id-governance/scenarios/sap-ecma-template.md

 ## Limitations and assumptions

 This template demonstrates how to manage users.
-Other object types like Local Activity Groups, Roles, and Profiles are not covered by this guide as the ECMA2Host does not currently support multi-valued references.
+Other object types like Local Activity Groups, Roles, and Profiles aren't covered by this guide as the ECMA2Host doesn't currently support multi-valued references.
 This guide will be updated once the ECMA2Host supports the provisioning of groups.
 Password operations are also out of scope for this guide.

-This guide does not cover the creation of the service account within SAP that will be used to call the exposed BAPI functions.
+This guide doesn't cover the creation of the service account within SAP that will be used to call the exposed BAPI functions.
 It assumes that a pre-created demo account **Developer** is used with a profile **RFC_ALL** that grants permissions to the BAPIs mentioned below.

-The Web Service Configuration Tool does not support the following features exposed in SAP by default: WSP Policies and multiple bindings per endpoint.
+The Web Service Configuration Tool doesn't support the following features exposed in SAP by default: WSP Policies and multiple bindings per endpoint.
 It does expect a WSDL with SOAP 1.1 only, all-in-one document style binding without policies.

 SAP ECC BAPI functions used in this template: